bonitasoft/bonita-doc/md/applications.md

 ## Defining a new application

 When you have developed all the resources that are used in an application, you are ready to define the application itself.
-The application builder is a graphical interface in Bonita BPM Portal for specifying the application pages and defining the menus.
+The application builder is a graphical interface in Bonita Portal for specifying the application pages and defining the menus.
 There is a default application home page that you can adapt or replace.

-To define an application, you need to be logged in to Bonita BPM Portal using the Administrator profile.
+To define an application, you need to be logged in to Bonita Portal using the Administrator profile.

 You can also create a custom profile to use for creating an application.
 This profile must have access to the Applications page to create the application.
 To test the application, the user currently logged in must have the profile defined in the application.